zmb3/gogetdoc/README.md

 ## License

-3-Clause BSD license - see the LICENSE file for details.
+`gogetdoc` is licensed under the 3-Clause BSD license - see the LICENSE file for details.

+Portions of this code are borrowed from the Go project and are Copyright 2015 The Go Authors.